Beast Boy: Teen Titans

 As an almost dead Beast Boy is left on the remains of the facility he is approached by Raven.
-After being touched by her, Beast Boy awakens and when he asks if Harvest has sent her she apologizes stating that she brought him into the fray much sooner than she expected and completes: "Hush.
-We are birds of a feather now...
-You are mine to control" as Raven mind-controls him and teleports them to New York, where she uses him as her minion in the battle of her father Trigon and the Teen Titans.
+After being touched by her, Beast Boy awakens and asks if Harvest sent her to retrieve him.
+She apologizes stating that she brought him into the fray much sooner than she expected.
+Raven mind-controls him and teleports them to New York, where she uses him as her minion in the battle of her father Trigon and the Teen Titans.
 Beast Boy, under Raven's influence, pulls the Titans and Psimon away from the fight.
-When Psimon kills the police reinforcements, Beast Boy sees it and squeezes him, resulting the both of them to cancel out each other's powers and rendering them unconscious.
+When Psimon kills the police reinforcements, Beast Boy sees it and squeezes him hard, resulting the both of them to cancel out each other's powers and rendering them unconscious.

 After regaining consciousness Beast Boy sides with the Titans in their fight against Trigon and his sons in New York City.

-Succeeding their first encounter and battle against Trigon, Beast Boy decides to leave the group to assist Bunker who decides to see his recently awaken boyfriend who was in coma.
+Succeeding their first encounter and battle against Trigon, Beast Boy decides to leave the group to assist Bunker who decides to see his boyfriend, who has recently awakened from a coma.